2026

 AI is moving from the back office to the product

-The strategic priorities data shows a signal that we can’t overlook: launching customer-facing AI features is the #2 priority for 2026, selected by 69% of founders, nearly as high as productivity.
+Launching customer-facing AI features is the second biggest priority for 2026, selected by 69% of founders, nearly as high as productivity.

-What’s driving this?
-As consumers grow accustomed to AI-powered experiences in search, shopping, and support, they likely expect similar intelligence and personalization.
-And founders are responding to this latent demand by putting AI features on their product roadmaps.
+As consumers grow accustomed to AI-powered experiences in search, shopping, and support, they expect similar intelligence and personalization everywhere.
+Founders are responding to this demand by prioritizing AI features in their product roadmaps.

-Another driving factor is that 45% of founders consider faster experimentation and the ability to test 10x more ideas than before as the most unexpected benefit of AI adoption.
-This accelerated experimentation cycle allows teams to prototype, test, and iterate on AI features at a pace that would have been impossible even a year ago.
+Speed is also a driving factor behind this.
+45% of founders cite faster experimentation and the ability to test 10x more ideas than before as AI's most unexpected benefit.
+Teams can now prototype and iterate on features at a pace unimaginable a year ago.